zeno-ml/zeno-hub/DEVELOPMENT.md

 5. Configure Poetry to make local virtualenv with `poetry config virtualenvs.in-project true`.
 You can select this as the Python interpreter in VSCode.
 6. Install the backend with `poetry install` in the `backend/` directory.
 7. We suggest you install the VSCode extensions as specified in `.vscode/extensions.json`.
-8. Run `docker-compose up -d` in the root directory to start the backend and frontend servers.
+8. Run `docker compose up -d` in the root directory to start the backend and frontend servers.
 9. Navigate to `localhost:5173` to start using Zeno.
 Any changes you make to the frontend or backend code will be live-reloaded.

 ## Making a release